April 21st - 26th, 2025

 Founder of Hawk Circle Wilderness Summer Camps and Hawk Circle Timber Frames

-He studied and practiced his skills through working with Craig Boynton, from Hinsdale, MA, through the linneage of Jack Sobon, using square rule and the Historical American Joinery aesthetic found throughout the New England and New York area.
+He learned through working with Craig Boynton, through the linneage of Jack Sobon, using square rule and the Historical American Joinery aesthetic found throughout the New England and New York area.
+He has since built cabins, barns, workshops, retreat centers, houses, small animal barns, bridges and even some chicken coops.

 Craig Boynton